dinanathsj29/css-grid-beginners-tutorial/README.md

 - CSS Grid is a new way of creating layouts, the first time a proper layout system available natively in the browser with tons of benefits
 - Grid is a new CSS display type designed to craft CSS layouts in a much easier way
 - No CSS Float used
+- Offers ultimate flexibility to create complex layouts without using extra markup or containers or floats
 - Helps to create a nested Grid layout and place them on a webpage
 - Arrange items from left to right or top to bottom and vice versa
 - Adjust the spacing between objects